Help, I'm clueless about how to fix my credit.

-I hate to be the bearer of bad news but the results may not be what you think they are.
+I hate to be the bearer of bad news but the results may not be what you think.
 I’ve worked with a handful of people who claimed that Credit Repair was working for them.
-Unfortunately, I had to inform them that the fix was only temporary.
+Unfortunately, I had to inform them that the fix was temporary.

 Once the credit bureau locates your accurate information, it will reappear on your reports.
 In other words, you can’t simply dispute your way out of missed payments or collections accounts.
 These things can only be fixed with time or money.
 Contact me if you’d like to figure out what your best options are.

 Bow down to me, lowly Credit Repair Company.